earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

 </figure>

 We can plot each band of a multi-band image individually using a grayscale color gradient.
-Remember that the LIGHTER colors represent a stronger reflection in that band.
+Remember from the videos that we watched in class that the LIGHTER colors represent a stronger reflection in that band.
 DARKER colors represent a weaker reflection.